Start a conversation

 Isla del Sol is a place of Andean legends.
 It’s the mythical birthplace of the Incas.
 This is where the Inca creator god Viracocha rose from Lake Titicaca with a very important mission.
 He created the sun, moon, and stars above, the surrounding universe, and the first Incas.

-How to get from Cusco to Lake Titicaca?
+How to get to Lake Titicaca?

 What if I only have 1 day?